Architecture Student's Booklist

 • What inspired/motivated you

-• Why you used the medium (paint, ink, clay)
+• Why did you use the medium (paint, ink, clay)

 Yes, it’s a nerve-racking experience,